 This skill should be used when the user asks to "plan a feature", "create PRD", "interview me about requirements", "define stories", "write a spec", "break down feature into tasks", "create implementation plan", "help me scope this feature", "what questions should I answer", or discusses feature planning.
-Covers the PRD interview process, spec structure, story atomization, and phased workflow from idea to implementable stories.
+Covers the PRD interview process, spec structure, story atomization, and 4-phase workflow from idea to Dex tasks.

 Select agents to install to: